Here comes Mr James Mason in a heaven sent performance…

 After finding himself in an opulent home, Joe finds that he could slip into the life (albeit temporarily) of Leo Farnsworth (still played by Beatty), a heartless industrialist.
 To prevent confusion I’ll refer to Joe as Joe and Farnsworth as Farnsworth as needed.
 Farnsworth has just been murdered by his scheming and adulterous wife Julia (Dyan Cannon) and his secretary and her lover, Tony Abbott (Charles Grodin).

 On entering Farnsworth’s life, Joe meets a fiery and pretty English ecologist and teacher Betty Logan (Julie Christie).
 Joe is lovestruck.
-Betty is concerned how Farnsworth’s proposed refinery will affect her quaint little English town.
-Joe listens to her well-meaning rants, and there’s an obvious romantic connection for the two.
+Betty is concerned about how Farnsworth’s proposed refinery will affect her quaint little English town.
+Joe listens to her well-meaning rants, and there’s an obvious romantic connection between the two.

 Meanwhile, Farnsworth’s wife Julia is increasingly on edge and paranoid with her lover Abbott just plainly stupid.
 These lovers believing with increasing fears that Joe as Farnsworth’s rumbled their affair.
 The pair then step up their murderous plans.

 Meanwhile, Joe falls in love with Betty even more.
 The pair remeeting at a board meeting.
 Here she appears to fall in love with Joe, believing him to be “Farnsworth”.
 She’s struck by his honesty and passion.
 This after he makes a stirring speech comparing their proposed plans in terms of an American football game.
 This after he proposes to go along with her ideas (and these appear not just in a bid to get the gal).